Christendom Condemned Links

 A disenchanted universe is, at the same time, a universe or world vulnerable to control and power manipulation.
 Any theology that conceives of the universe as being governed by a set detailed plan or chronological agenda that reduces its various riches to the drab application of general laws thereby becomes an instrument of domination.
 And certain men, intended to be enchanted dwellers and adventurers in the world, in the name of Christianity have set themselves up as dominators of it and rulers of other men.

-Because they are so powerful, and therefore dangerous in this world when misused, our God-given dimensions of sensuality and eroticism have been frontally attacked by Christianity in the same way it has approached other areas of human life; that is, it applies a set of restrictive rules.
+Because they are so powerful, and therefore dangerous in this world when misguided and misused, our God-given dimensions of sensuality and eroticism have been frontally attacked by Christianity in the same way it has approached other areas of human life; that is, it applies a set of restrictive rules.
 Only for these aspects the rules have tended to be more harsh and negative, usually designed to shut down these qualities or deny the legitimacy of experiencing these dimensions.
 In the realm of sexual behavior and feeling the large part of Christianity has purposed to put part of the range of human experience off limits, to narrow the full spectrum of the piano keyboard, i.e. to play music with the notes only around and above middle C with the lower notes considered to be perversion, base instead of bass.

 When they are properly translated the Gospels contain no reference to Jesus even suggesting or implying martyrdom for his true believers.
 The martyr complex is a serious sickness of the psyche.
 The truth is that there is no truth that demands the sacrifice of a human life.
 For us to die for the truth is to make of no effect the death of Jesus and to deny the truth he died to emphasize.
 All martyrs to this point in time have died in defending error and violating the advice given by Jesus.
 The belief in a God who will resort to the ultimate violence has caused Christianity to kill more non-Christian martyrs than the ones it has suffered.